transloadit/uppy/website/src/docs/companion.md

 ####### Mandatory variables ###########

 # any long set of random characters for the server session
-export UPPYSERVER_SECRET="shh!Issa Secret!"
+export COMPANION_SECRET="shh!Issa Secret!"
 # corresponds to the server.host option
-export UPPYSERVER_DOMAIN="YOUR SERVER DOMAIN"
+export COMPANION_DOMAIN="YOUR SERVER DOMAIN"
 # corresponds to the filePath option
-export UPPYSERVER_DATADIR="PATH/TO/DOWNLOAD/DIRECTORY"
+export COMPANION_DATADIR="PATH/TO/DOWNLOAD/DIRECTORY"

 ###### Optional variables ##########

 # corresponds to the server.protocol option, defaults to http
-export UPPYSERVER_PROTOCOL="YOUR SERVER PROTOCOL"
+export COMPANION_PROTOCOL="YOUR SERVER PROTOCOL"
 # the port on which to start the server, defaults to 3020
-export UPPYSERVER_PORT="YOUR SERVER PORT"
+export COMPANION_PORT="YOUR SERVER PORT"
 # corresponds to the server.port option, defaults to ''
-export UPPYSERVER_PATH="/SERVER/PATH/TO/WHERE/COMPANION/LIVES"
+export COMPANION_PATH="/SERVER/PATH/TO/WHERE/COMPANION/LIVES"

-# use this in place of UPPYSERVER_PATH if the server path should not be
+# use this in place of COMPANION_PATH if the server path should not be
 # handled by the express.js app, but maybe by an external server configuration
 # instead (e.g Nginx).
-export UPPYSERVER_IMPLICIT_PATH="/SERVER/PATH/TO/WHERE/UPPY/SERVER/LIVES"
+export COMPANION_IMPLICIT_PATH="/SERVER/PATH/TO/WHERE/UPPY/SERVER/LIVES"

 # comma-separated client hosts to whitlelist by the server
 # if not specified, the server would allow any host